JWST Wide Field Slitless Spectroscopy

 Spectral confusion and contamination

-Because the light is dispersed, light from adjacent pixels can now overlap, smearing and lowering the effective spectral resolution of the slitless spectrum of an extended source.
+When light from a source that occupies more than one pixel in the direct image is dispersed, light from adjacent pixels can now overlap, smearing and lowering the effective spectral resolution of the slitless spectrum of an extended source.
 This is illustrated in Figure 2.

 Multiple spectral orders